-Start out simple.
+My advice to those budding photographers is to start simple.
 Equipment does not make a photographer.
-A photographer makes or creates a photograph.
+The photographer creates a photograph, not the camera.
 Photography can become expensive with a decent camera, lighting, computers and editing software.
+Don’t get caught up with gadgets.
 Take whatever on-line courses that are available.
-Utube is an invaluable resource for learning editing techniques.
+Youtube is an invaluable resource for learning editing techniques.

 If you can afford it, I highly recommend attending a photography school.
 Professional, hands-on instruction is the best way to advance your technique and knowledge.
 I would also recommend mentoring with an established photographer.

-Most definitely.
-All artistic people see the world differently.
+Collaboration with other photographers is a great way to seek advise, techniques, and support.
+I believe that artistic people are wired just a little bit differently than most.
 For me, I tend to notice the little things that most people miss.
-I notice light and shadows, and I like to people watch.
+I notice light and shadows, lines and curves, and I like to people watch.
 I like to watch their expressions, the emotions that fly across their faces when they think no one is watching.

-“With every photograph I take, a little piece of me dies”
+“With every photograph I take, a little piece of me dies.”